Murder of Jon-Niece Jones: Identification and convictions

 Jon-Niece's sister, Iyonna, speculated that the remains might be those of Jon-Niece in August 2012.
 Iyonna Jones told authorities that after her death, the victim was placed in trash bags and then transported somewhere by her mother and other subjects.
 In October 2012, a DNA sample taken from Iyonna and compared with the remains confirmed that the two were related.

 An investigation revealed that Jon-Niece had died in the home of her aunt, Likisha Jones, on August 15, 2002, as a result of physical abuse and neglect at the hands of her mother, Elisha Jones.
 It was alleged that the victim's mother Elisha, her uncle James Jones, and her aunt's boyfriend, Godfrey Gibson, first set the body on fire and then disposed of it where it was later found after three years.
 No missing person report was ever filed after Jones's death.

 Although Elisha Jones had died in December 2002, Likisha Jones, James Jones, and Godfrey Gibson were charged in October 2012 with evidence tampering, obstruction of justice and hindering apprehension.
 Likisha Jones and Godfrey Gibson were apprehended at their apartment and James Jones eventually surrendered by turning himself in to authorities.
 The three were indicted on January 7, 2013, and released on bail.
-At the time of her arrest, Likisha Jones was raising 13 children alongside her boyfriend; none was ever aware of Jon-Niece's existence.
+At the time of her arrest, Likisha Jones was raising 13 children alongside her boyfriend.
+None of the thirteen children appeared to have any recollection of Jon-Niece.
+The second-eldest of the thirteen stated that, "We don't know any cousin", and added that the arrests had come as a surprise.
 The trials were held in Freehold, New Jersey.

 The three suspects initially pleaded not guilty.
 In late 2013, they eventually pleaded guilty to the charges.
 Law enforcement stated that Jones's deceased mother was presumed to be the sole person responsible for the girl's death and believed that the other suspects were not involved in the killing.
 On March 1, 2014, Likisha and James Jones were sentenced to two years' probation.
 Godfrey Gibson was sentenced to one year, minus one day, in prison.